BestReviews is reader-supported and may earn an affiliate commission. Details

 Resin: We’ve also seen handles made of polymer resin, which is very tough, though you’ll only find this on D-shaped handles.

 The blade, or scoop, is usually a type of carbon steel (something we look at further in the FAQ section below).
-This is often powered coated to prevent rust.
+This is often powder coated to prevent rust.
 Another approach is stainless steel, which doesn’t rust at all but is more expensive.

 Check the joint between the handle and blade, which is a potential weak point.
 You want solid rivets and a sturdy hinge that’s going to stand repeated impacts.
 This is particularly important on shovels where the blade can be set at several different angles.
 It’s not a problem with well-made tools, but on cheap models, a more complicated linkage can have a greater potential for failure.